-The registered manager described how they would deal with any adult safeguarding issues and a safeguarding policy was in place.
+The registered manager described how they would deal with any adult safeguarding issues.
+A safeguarding policy was in place.
+However, we found that this needed to be reviewed and updated.
+The registered manager agreed to update the policy immediately and this was done during our inspection.